zikaeroh/husklesph/README.md

 - On death, taunts no longer persist into spectator mode.
 - The taunt menu remembers your mouse position when reopened.
 - The taunt menu phrase is customizable.
 For example: `ph_taunt_menu_phrase "annoy the hunters"`
+- Taunt loader logging prints the full path to the loaded file, not just the filename itself.